-- 1. Children and Adolescent between ages 10-18 years needing intensive out of home case management must be served in a Child & Adolescent (C&A) out-of-home site.
+- Children and Adolescent between ages 10-18 years needing intensive out of home case management must be served in a Child & Adolescent (C&A) out-of-home site.
 The intent of this service is to provide nursing and behavioral support on a time-limited basis.
-The C&A out-of-home site must receive an initial DBHDD compliance review, which is valid for six months, and approximately, after six months of serving individuals, a full compliance review will be conducted.
-If the crisis provider is in compliance, a one-year certificate is provided to operate the C&A crisis site. - 2.
+The C&A out-ofhome site must receive an initial DBHDD compliance review, which is valid for six months, and approximately, after six months of serving individuals, a full compliance review will be conducted.
+Providers will adhere to Accreditation and Compliance Review Requirements for Providers of Developmental Disability Services, 02-703. - 2.
 The C&A Home provider must comply with the Community Service Standards for Developmental Disability Providers found in the Georgia Department of Behavioral Health and Developmental Disability Provider Manual for Community Developmental Disability Providers as applicable to crisis supports services.
-C&A

-Home supports will be available twenty-four hours a day, seven days a week, and 365 days a year.
+C&A Home supports will be available twenty-four hours a day, seven days a week, and 365 days a year.
 It is critical that children and adolescents remain in their family home environment and thus extraordinary circumstances must exist in order to place children and adolescent in this level of support.